 - Access to other hospital department services (e.g., EKG, imaging)

 - Specialized chart reviews

 - IRB submission of new protocols and amendments

 - Preparation and negotiation of informed consent documents

 - Completion of ancillary requirements, including sponsor FDA regulatory documents and assisting with regulatory matters during monitor visits

 - Support for Investigational New Drug/Investigational Device Exemption applications

 The Regulatory Unit also closely collaborates with the IRB at Northwestern University and Ann & Robert H. Lurie Children's Hospital of Chicago.
 These partnerships have led to marked efficiencies and innovative approaches in regulatory compliance, including the development of processes for the use of external (third-party) IRBs, a first for NUCATS, and joint pediatric-adult IRB panel for studies in which participants are seen at both Northwestern and Lurie Children’s facilities.

 Have a regulatory question?
-Attend Regulatory Drop-in Hours.
+See below for all upcoming Regulatory Drop-in Hours, held from 2-4pm.